qala-io/java-beginner-course/README.md

-This programme is for those who doesn't know how to write software.
-For those who is overwhelmed with information on the Internet and doesn't understand which direction to take and what to study in particular.
+Java Beginners course
+---

+Welcome to a self paced course for those who want to become Java Engineers (if you're a big boy already, check out [Java Professionals course](https://github.com/qala-io/java-course)).
+This course is for you if:

+* You don't know programming at all or started to learn it recently
+* You're not sure about what to learn first and what can be postponed
+* You know Java syntax, but you don't know how real programmers put it all together to create real software

-This course doesn't contain teaching material itself.
-Instead it consists of a series of steps that you'll need to go through to write a realistic web app.
+This course doesn't replace books, in fact it relies on you reading books.
+It consists of a series of steps that you'll need to go through to write a realistic web app.
+The steps will tell you which information you need to know to accomplish the tasks, but you'll have to find and read the actual literature by yourself.

 # Task description

-You'll need to implement an analogue of [Trello](https://trello.com).
+You'll need to implement an analogue of [Trello](https://trello.com), so get yourself acquainted with this site.
 It requires a lot of efforts even to implement a very simplistic version.
 But our main goal is to learn real-life programming and not to earn money.

 If you have your own idea that you'd like to implement instead - that's great.
 Just make sure that: